The History of the National Theatre

 • WAITING FOR GODOT

+"What do we do now?
+Wait. [...]
+We're waiting for Godot".
 Piotr Cieplak directs Waiting for Godot by Beckett.
 Is this a classic yet?
 Does it still have its avant-garde power?
 And, are we still waiting?

-• FREDRO.
-THE JUBILEE YEAR
+• FREDRO: THE JUBILEE YEAR

+Do you know Fredro?
+Not necessarily...
 To celebrate 230 years since Aleksander Fredro's birth, the National Theatre invites you to an evening dedicated to the life and works of Poland’s greatest comedy writer.

 • TALES FROM THE VIENNA WOODS